 Check the estimated wait time for a nonimmigrant visa interview appointment at a U.S. Embassy or Consulate.

-The estimated wait time to receive an interview appointment at a U.S. Embassy or Consulate can change weekly and is based on actual incoming workload and staffing.
-These are estimates only and do not guarantee the availability of an appointment.
+The estimated wait time to receive a nonimmigrant visa interview appointment at a U.S. embassy or consulate and is based on workload and staffing and can vary from week to week.
+The information provided is an estimate and does not guarantee the availability of an appointment.

 Qualifications for an Expedited Interview Appointment

 Consular sections overseas may be able to expedite your interview date if there is an urgent, unforeseen situation such as a funeral, medical emergency, or school start date.
 The process to request an expedited nonimmigrant visa interview varies by location.
 You should refer to the instructions on the website of the Embassy or Consulate Visa Section where you will interview, or on their online appointment scheduling site.
 You will need to provide proof of the need for an earlier appointment.

 In all cases: You must first submit the online visa application form (DS-160), pay the application fee, and schedule the first available interview appointment.
 Only at this point will a consular section consider your request for an expedited appointment.

 Note: Travel for the purpose of attending weddings and graduation ceremonies, assisting pregnant relatives, participating in an annual business/academic/professional conference, or enjoying last-minute tourism does not qualify for expedited appointments.
 For such travel, please schedule a regular visa appointment well in advance.

 These estimates do not include time required for administrative processing, which may affect some applications.
 When administrative processing is required, the timing will vary based on individual circumstances of each case.